amarillion/allegro-buildenv-example/README.md

 	make BUILD=RELEASE TOOLCHAIN=i686-w64-mingw32- WINDOWS=1
 ```

-This time, we use a different docker image, one that contains a mingw-w64 cross-compilation toolchain.
+This time, we use a different docker image: `amarillion/alleg5-buildenv:latest-mingw-w64-i686`.
+This one that contains a mingw-w64 cross-compilation toolchain.
 We again invoke make, but supply a few different flags to our makefile.
+The flag `WINDOWS=1` will do extra windows-specific things like adding the icon to our .exe.
+The flag `TOOLCHAIN=i686-w64-mingw32-` tells the makefile which prefix to use for commands like `gcc` and `windres`.
 The resulting binary will be created in build/release_win/example.exe

 This .exe won't run without a few dlls.
 These DLLs are present inside the docker image, to get them out we can run the collect-dlls.sh script.